UltiMario/LilithPort/README.md

-# LilithPort
+# Telepone Reborn
-LilithPort is a UDP multiplayer/netplay program for 2D Fighter Maker games.
+Telepone Reborn is a UDP multiplayer/netplay program for 2D Fighter Maker games.
 It includes chat and makes accommodations for players who cannot forward their ports.
-LilithPort is based off MT Special Edition, which is in turn based off LunaPort.
+Telepone Reborn is based off LilithPort and MT Special Edition, which is in turn based off LunaPort.

-This program was *not* made with Enterbrain's permission.
+Telepone Reborn was *not* made with Enterbrain's permission.
 It was ultimately made by reverse engineering the 2D Fighter Maker code.
-More so, my translation/continuation of LilithPort was not made with the original LilithPort developer's permission.
+More so, my translation/continuation of Telepone Reborn was not made with the original LilithPort developer's permission.
 If he ever decides to pick this back up or make changes to the code, I will comply.

-LilithPort requires .NET Framework 3.5.
+Telepone Reborn requires .NET Framework 3.5.

 ## Games
 Any game that uses 2D Fighter Maker (95/2002) will work.
-LilithPort is also backwards compatible with servers that use MTSP.
+Telepone Reborn is also backwards compatible with servers that use MTSP.
  - [Pokémon Type: Wild](http://oneweakness.com/pokemon-type-wild.html)
  - [Vanguard Princess](http://wiki.mizuumi.net/w/Vanguard_Princess/Netplay)
  - [WonderfulWorld](http://www55.atwiki.jp/ainefill_oinusama/pages/111.html)